AJFZap/FitApp/README.md

 ## A mobile application for a simple gamified fitness routine based on the "Convict Conditioning" book by Paul Wade.

-This is a Kivy-based application that allows users to learn and create their own fitness routines with the multi-level excercises from each of the big six categories.
+This is a Kivy-based application that allows users to learn and create their own fitness routines with the multi-level exercises from each of the big six categories.
 Future features will add Reminders and progress tracker.

 ## Features

 * Practical fitness routines for all levels of practitioners.
-* Each of the big six excercises (Pushups, Pullups, Squats, Abs, Bridges and Handstands).
+* Each of the big six exercises (Pushups, Pullups, Squats, Abs, Bridges and Handstands).
-* 10 levels of excercises for each of the big six from Beginner to Olympian level.
+* 10 levels of exercises for each of the big six from Beginner to Olympian level.
 * Simplistic user friendly interface.
 * A simple Motivation button that displays quotes that encourage the habit of training and progression.